lucatelli/morphen/README.md

 However, installation and usage are straightforward.
 The code can be used as a module, interactively via Jupyter notebooks, or via the command line interface (see "Important notes" below).
 For now, we recommend
-using it via Jupyter notebooks using the set of provided examples.
+using it via Jupyter notebooks using the set of provided examples within [docs/](docs).

 To install `morphen`, clone the repository and install using conda through the `environment.yml` file:
 ```bash